-- Despite the impact of the COVID-19 pandemic through 2020, the compensation committee has not adjusted or amended the targets set previous to the pandemic and the company cash bonus payout of 82.7% was achieved against the initial pre-COVID-19 targets. - Vesting of Performance-Based Equity in 2021. - The vesting of the first tranche of the performance-based RSUs granted in 2020 is based on the company's total shareholder return ("TSR") as it relates to the TSR of the Russell 2000 Index for the period from March 15, 2020 to March 15, 2021. - The company's TSR during the performance period for the first tranche of the performance-based RSUs granted in 2020 relative to the TSR of the Russell 2000 Index over the same period was 85.87%, resulting in 150% of the target amount of the performance-based RSUs vesting in 2021. - The vesting of the second tranche of the performance-based RSUs granted in 2019 is based on the company's total shareholder return ("TSR") as it relates to the TSR of the Russell 2000 Index for the period from March 15, 2019 to March 15, 2021. - The company's TSR during the performance period for the second tranche of the performance-based RSUs granted in 2019 relative to the TSR of the Russell 2000 Index over the same period was 220.05%, resulting in 150% of the target amount of the performance-based RSUs vesting in 2021. - The vesting of the third tranche of the performance-based RSUs granted to our CEO in 2018 is based on the company's total shareholder return ("TSR") as it relates to the TSR of the Russell 2000 Index for the period from March 15, 2018 to March 15, 2021. - The company's TSR during the performance period for the third tranche of the performance-based RSUs granted to our CEO in 2018 relative to the TSR of the Russell 2000 Index over the same period was 264.18%, resulting in 150% of the target amount of the performance-based RSUs vesting in 2021. - Temporary Pay Reductions Related to COVID-19.
-Beginning in the first quarter of 2020, the company implemented a plan to reduce its expenses to offset expected declines in revenues due to the anticipated impact of the COVID-19 global pandemic.
-This plan included a combination of temporary furloughs or wage reductions for all staff through the end of the third quarter of 2020.
-To align with the rest of the company's employees, senior management, including our executive officers, and the board of directors elected to temporarily reduce their compensation by 23% for the same period.
-This cost savings plan led to our NEOs receiving less than their respective stated base salaries for fiscal year 2020. - No Discretionary Bonuses.
-Our compensation committee did not approve any discretionary cash bonus payments to our NEOs during, or in respect of, 2020.
+- The 2021 Business Area Bonus Plan used the metrics of Strategic Revenue and Contribution Margin.
+These metrics are defined under "Annual Performance-Based Cash Awards." - The 2021 Business Area Bonus Plan used these predetermined, objective metrics because our compensation committee believes they provide a comprehensive assessment of each of our individual business area's success in driving long-term stockholder value creation. - Metrics and the related target levels were established in the first quarter of 2021 based on our annual operating plan and what the board believed was a challenging level of performance that the respective business areas could achieve if the operational strategies were successfully executed. - Based on 2021 performance, as measured by the two performance metrics used in the 2021 Business Area Bonus Plan, the compensation committee awarded an annual cash bonus to Mr. Netzer at a level equal to 100% of target based on the Media Platform & Cloud business area's performance.
+This bonus payout reflects the Media & Cloud business area's sustained financial and operative performance under Mr. Netzer's leadership through 2021, especially in light of the continued impact of the COVID-19 pandemic. - Vesting of Performance-Based Equity in 2021 reflecting creation of shareholder value. - The vesting of the first tranche of the performance-based RSUs granted in 2021 is based on the company's total shareholder return ("TSR") as it relates to the TSR of the Russell 2000 Index for the period from March 15, 2021 to March 15, 2022. - The company's TSR during the performance period for the first tranche of the performance-based RSUs granted in 2021 relative to the TSR of the Russell 2000 Index over the same period was 61.26%, resulting in 150% of the target amount of the performance-based RSUs vesting in 2022. - The vesting of the second tranche of the performance-based RSUs granted in 2020 is based on the company's TSR as it relates to the TSR of the Russell 2000 Index for the period from March 15, 2020 to March 15, 2022. - The company's TSR during the performance period for the second tranche of the performance-based RSUs granted in 2020 relative to the TSR of the Russell 2000 Index over the same period was 243.76%, resulting in 150% of the target amount of the performance-based RSUs vesting in 2022. - The vesting of the third tranche of the performance-based RSUs granted in 2019 is based on the company's TSR as it relates to the TSR of the Russell 2000 Index for the period from March 15, 2019 to March 15, 2022. - The company's TSR during the performance period for the third tranche of the performance-based RSUs granted in 2019 relative to the TSR of the Russell 2000 Index over the same period was 411.42%, resulting in 150% of the target amount of the performance-based RSUs vesting in 2022. - No Discretionary Bonuses.
+Our compensation committee did not approve any discretionary cash bonus payments to our NEOs during, or in respect of, 2021.